hd-zhao-uu/hd-zhao-uu/README.md

 ## 😜 About Me

-- 🔭 I’m currently a master student at Uppsala University
+- 🔭 I’m currently a software engineer in a Swedish Company.

-- 🌱 I’m currently learning
+- 🌱 I’m interested in
     1. Computer Architecture
     2. Parallel Programming(CUDA, pthread, OpenMP, MPI, etc.)
     3. Computer Graphics